jobrouter/typo3-data/Documentation/developer.rst

    }

 Have a look into the :doc:`JobRouter Client <client:introduction>` documentation how to use it.
-The library eases the access to the JobRouter REST API.
+The library eases the access to the JobRouter® REST API.

 .. _developer-transfer-data-sets: